w3c/wcag3/guidelines/terms/non-literal-language.md

 title: Non-literal language
 ---

-Non-literal language uses words or phrases in a way that goes beyond their standard or dictionary meaning to express deeper, more complex ideas.
+words or phrases used in a way that are beyond their standard or dictionary meaning to express deeper, more complex ideas

+:::note
 This is also called figurative language.

-To understand it, users have to interpret the implied meaning behind the words, rather than just their literal or direct meaning.
+To understand the content, users have to interpret the implied meaning behind the words, rather than just their literal or direct meaning.

-Examples:
+Examples include:

 - allusions
 - hyperbole